sunnivin/mkdocs-github-template/docs/episode/purpose.md

 ## Practicalities

-**Target group**: You would like to be involved (or start your own project) in coming and ongoing research projects and product development that involves machine learning in NGI
+**Target group**: You would like to be involved (or start your own project) in coming and ongoing research projects and product development that involves machine learning

 **Method**: Classroom (with teams) lecture, live coding - presenter and participators, technical exercises